 “You made me drop them!
 We have so few and I think they fell between the rocks…” she started searching for them but the little crystals were nowhere to be seen.

-“Forget about that, look!”
+“Don’t worry about that, look!”

 The girl looked up and instantly forgot what she was doing: before her was a large chamber that looked like a curved half cylinder, clearly the old road tunnel they were looking for.
-Between the remaining concrete walls, and the rocks and soil that had fallen through the partly collapsed walls, were large roots pushing their way through.
+Between the remaining concrete walls, and the rocks and soil that had fallen through the partly collapsed walls, large roots pushed their way through.
 Attached to the roots were crystalline structures of all sizes, emitting luminescence of all tones and intensities.
 It was truly a fairy world, even if, to Franziska and her brother, this was hardly the first time they witnessed something like this.

 As his sister did this, Stefan collected from all the crystals he saw until he noticed a type of dark root he didn’t remember seeing before.
 It was almost pure black, and intense red polyhedral shapes accumulated on its surface.
 He walked closer, wondering about its uses.

 The crystals that grew on the roots of behemoth trees all had uses to fend away monsters, but every type had to be processed differently and were only effective towards certain types of creatures.
 Purple needles were used to create solid weapons.
 Pink grapes were usually ground into a powder that evaporated into a thick fog that kept monsters at bay, just like what they’d used to create the defense circle around their camping site.
-The yellow dust Franziska collected was explosive when compressed and then hit with a certain strength.
+The yellow dust Franziska collected was explosive when compressed and then hit with a certain force.
 And so on.

 Questions to save for later, he thought as he began stashing as many as possible inside his backpack.
 He was packing a large one that barely fit inside his bag, when his wristband brushed against something he thought was a different type of root.
 However, the touch with the crystals braided into his armband made it retract itself into the rocks.